 Applications can be submitted at any time.
-A selection is made three times a year (mid-March, June and December).
-There is a maximum funding period of one year after its approval.
+A selection is made twice a year: in mid-June and mid-December.
+The decision on the application is communicated within a maximum of 5 weeks after the submission deadline.
+From the time of approval, there is a maximum term of funding of one year.
 By then, the funds should have been spent and the project completed.

 The Research Project Team at the Margherita von Brentano Center (previously the Board of Directors of the Interdisciplinary Center for Gender Studies) together with the involvement of external reviewers decide on the submitted applications.